MaartenGr/BERTopic/docs/getting_started/clustering/clustering.md

         return X
 ```

-In this tutorial, I will show you how to use several clustering algorithms in BERTopic.
+In this section, we will go through several examples of clustering algorithms and how they can be implemented.

 ## **HDBSCAN**